 Our alignment with MITRE ATT&CK is why we became a founding member of MITRE Engenuity’s Center for Threat-Informed Defense (CTID).
 The Center is an organization within MITRE that conducts applied research and advanced development to improve cyberdefense at scale for the global community.
 It brings together the best cybersecurity researchers from across the globe, which helps us stay informed of emerging best practices in threat-informed defense and educate the market.

 Our close partnerships with control vendors in the Preactive Security Exchange, including Microsoft, Cisco, LogRhythm, Illumio, and more, enable us to continuously work on ways that joint customers can realize greater ongoing value from both our products to ensure cybersecurity effectiveness.

-Finally, to further the practice of a threat-informed defense, we surround our customers and our community with free in depth, hands-on cybersecurity training on the latest concepts and techniques in AttackIQ Academy.
-Already more than 14,000 student practitioners have registered for classes to earn certifications in Purple Teaming, BAS, how to operationalize MITRE ATT&CK, and more.
+Finally, to further the practice of a threat-informed defense, we surround our customers and our community with free in-depth, hands-on cybersecurity training on the latest concepts and techniques in AttackIQ Academy.
+Already more than 14,000 student practitioners have registered for classes to earn certifications in Purple Teaming, BAS, how to operationalize the MITRE ATT&CK framework, and more.

 Unlike some of the regrettable fashion choices of the past, believe me, BAS is here to stay.
 Join us for a weekly demo with your peers or reach out for a private consultation and we’ll be happy to show you how to proactively identify gaps in near real-time and prioritize security investments more efficiently and effectively.